 When you include all of the other items that the library holds, the collection reaches over 9 Million individual items.
 Students have access to CDs, DVDs, VHSs, LPs, microforms, AV and electronic equipment, and more.

 As a research institution we also have subscriptions to numerous periodicals and academic publications.
 Most are now electronic but the old issues of print materials can be taken directly from the shelf for short term borrowing.

-If you would like to meet with a librarian to explore the databases or learn how you should be researching, schedule an appointment or stop by the "Research Help Here" desk located at the Circulation/Reserves desk on the lower level of the Du Bois Library or at the Service Desk in the Science and Engineering Library.
+If you would like to meet with a librarian to explore the databases or learn how you should be researching, schedule an appointment or stop by the "Research Help Here" desk located at the Ask Us area on the lower level of the Du Bois Library or at the Service Desk in the Science and Engineering Library.